KMA-Aarhus/pappenheim/README.md

     git clone https://github.com/KMA-Aarhus/pappenheim.git

     # Install snakemake using conda
-    # If you wish to install the package NOT in the base environment, create an environment, activate it, before running the following line.
+    # If you wish to install the package NOT in the base environment, create an environment, activate it, before running the following line:
     mamba env update --file pappenheim/environment.yaml
     ```